k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 * **Child to parent** - linking the child table population to a parent table.
 * **Parent to child** - linking a parent table to a child table population.

-You can link them by either dragging a connection line or by using the Tables Connection Assistance popup window, as follows:
+You can link them by either dragging a connection line or by using the Tables Connection Assistance pop-up window, as follows:

 ### Link a Child Table Population to a Parent Table
 1. Click the Population name of the child table.